The credentials of a prospective criminal defense lawyer to handle your

 criminal defense attorney:

-Extensive litigation experience – Did you know that the majority of all legal cases are settled outside
+Extensive litigation experience – Did you know that most cases do not make it to trial.
+Most lawyers

-Most lawyers spend most of their legal career negotiating plea deals,
+spend most of their time in practice negotiating plea deals, rather than

-An experienced prosecutor has spent much of his or her career litigating
+prosecutor has spent much of his or her career litigating cases in court.

 Can negotiate better plea deals – A criminal defense attorney who has worked with a prosecution